 Colorful, ornate tiled mosques, beautiful Persian carpets, and ancient civilizations that span back thousands of years are just a few of the images that come to mind when I think back to the magical few weeks I spent in Iran.
-Traveling in Iran as an American, I found myself constantly surprised at how different Iran is from what our media at home portrays.
+Traveling to Iran as an American, I found myself constantly surprised at how different Iran is from what our media at home portrays.

+Can Americans travel to Iran?
+This is a question I’ve gotten often.
 If you’ve happened to stumble upon this page, you are probably at least a tiny bit curious about experiencing the beauty, history, and culture of Iran first-hand.
 However, you may have heard lots of negative things about Iran: things like, “it’s dangerous,” “they have a contentious relationship with the United States,” and “they hate Americans.”
 During my travels in this beautiful country, I learned that these one-sided messages couldn’t be farther from the truth.

 In this guide, I’ll explain everything you need to know to travel to Iran as an American and experience this complex, awe-inspiring country for yourself.

-Can Americans Visit Iran?
+Can Americans Travel to Iran?

 How to Travel to Iran as an American Citizen